chooj/StickFighters/README.md

 # StickFighters
-# Fun fighting game for processing.
-Pretty simple so far, but working on an update!
+# Fun fighting game for Processing.
+Please comment if you have any suggestions or find any glitches.